3mkay/3mkay.github.io/_posts/2013-11-06-specification-jousting.md

 ---
 title:      Specification jousting
 layout:     post
 published:  true
-categories: Waterfail, Thesaurus
+categories: [Waterfail, Thesaurus]
+excerpt:    "> The lively interplay of differing opinions based on a previously signed-off and mutually agreed document"
 ---
 > The lively interplay of differing opinions based on a previously signed-off and mutually agreed document